stmoreau/general-fe-knowledge/README.md

 4. __boolean__
 5. __object__
 6. __symbol__ (new in ECMAScript 6)
 7. __function__ (not in the specs, not a real first class primitive type.
-It is actually a subset of the object type, mentioned as *callable object*)
+It is actually a subset of the object type, mentioned as a *callable object*)
 8. __null__ (not in the specs, definitely true that null is a primitive type.
-The fact that ` typeof null; // “object” ` is a bug admitted by Brendan Eich creator of the Javascript language several times.
+The fact that ` typeof null; // “object” ` is a bug admitted by __Brendan Eich__ creator of the Javascript language several times.
 Bad thing is it cannot be fixed)

 __Primitive types: special values__
 1. __NaN__